edwindesmalen/RTL.TVShows/README.md

 This application scrapes the [TVMaze Api](https://www.tvmaze.com/api) and aggregates movies and cast information in a ([Mongo](https://www.mongodb.com/)) database.
 The scraped data is accessible by a REST API.

 # Important
 Due to the guidelines, this solution is written in .NET Core 2.2, which isn't [supported anymore](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
-I higly recommend upgrading this solution to the current LTS version (.NET Core 3.1).
+I highly recommend upgrading this solution to the current LTS version (.NET Core 3.1).

 # Notes
 - Whenever you cancel scraping, you can continue where you last left off (based on the setting "ProceedWhereLastLeftOff: true")